He was aware that he was still a child

-is the twenty-first episode of the Japanese anime television series Neon Genesis Evangelion, which was created by Gainax.
+is the twenty-first episode of the Japanese anime television series Neon Genesis Evangelion, which was created by animation studio Gainax.
 Hideaki Anno and Akio Satsukawa wrote the episode, which the animator Hiroyuki Ishido directed.
-The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic, bio-mechanical mecha named Evangelion into combat with beings called Angels.
+The series' protagonist is Shinji Ikari, a teenage boy whose father Gendo recruited him to the special military organization Nerv to pilot a gigantic biomechanical mecha named Evangelion into combat against beings called Angels.
 In this episode, Kozo Fuyutsuki, the deputy commander of Nerv, is kidnapped by a secret organization called Seele, which questions him about his past and how he met Gendo.
 Fuyutsuki retraces his youth and his meeting with Yui Ikari, a young scientist with whom he falls in love.
 Ryoji Kaji, a member of Nerv, rescues Fuyutsuki and is killed by Seele.

 Gainax wrote "He was aware that he was still a child" in haste due to a tight production schedule and time limitations.
-The episode was originally intended to focus on an event called the Dead Sea Evaporation Incident, which during production became the melting of Earth's southern ice cap.
-During the installment, it is revealed that one giant artificial cavity in Antarctica and one in Tokyo-3 exist, named White Moon and Black Moon, respectively, which came on Earth during the giant impact and were built by an alien species called the First Ancestral Race, a scenario later expanded in the Neon Genesis Evangelion 2 videogame.
-After the first broadcast, Gainax released an extended version called the "director's cut" or "home video version", with new footage.
-The animators Masahiko Otsuka and Shunji Suzuki directed the home video version.
+The episode was originally intended to focus on an event called the Dead Sea Evaporation Incident, which became the melting of Earth's southern ice cap during production.
+During the installment, it is revealed that one giant artificial cavity in Antarctica and one in Tokyo-3 exist, named White Moon and Black Moon, respectively, which came on Earth during the giant impact and were built by an alien species called the First Ancestral Race, a scenario later expanded in the Neon Genesis Evangelion 2 video game.
+After the first broadcast, Gainax released an extended version called the "video format version", with new footage.
+The animators Masahiko Otsuka and Shunji Suzuki directed this version.

 "He was aware that he was still a child" was first broadcast on February 21, 1996, and drew a 7.7% audience share on Japanese television.
-The episode was generally well received by critics because of the music, direction, voice acting, and ending; however, other reviewers complained of poor character development and lack of clear explanations.
+The episode was generally well-received by critics because of the music, direction, voice acting, and ending; however, other reviewers complained of poor character development and a lack of clear explanations.
 The use of flashbacks was both praised and criticized.